alajmo/sake/docs/project-background.md

 `sake` prioritizes simplicity and customizability.
 It's not really opinionated as other alternatives are, it's up to you how you want to organize your scripts, all `sake` does is provide you with some primitives, **servers** and **tasks**, and leaves it up to the user to how they want to organize their setup.

-`sake` is not about creating a complex DSL (see terraform, puppet, ansible, etc.), but instead let the user use their existing sysadm knowledge to manage servers, meaning, there should be minimal lookup of `sake` commands, etc. In reality, to setup simple servers, all you need is some bash scripting and environment variables.
+`sake` is not about creating a complex DSL (see terraform, puppet, ansible, etc.), but instead let the user use their existing sysadm knowledge to manage servers, meaning, there should be minimal lookup of `sake` commands, etc. In reality, to setup simple servers, all you need is some bash scripting, environment variables and some knowledge, of course.

 `sake` doesn't include **ssh**, **scp**, etc. but leverages the users and allows the user to override such commands.
 For instance, if you want to use rsync to download/upload files, then you can override the default behavior to always use that.
 This has the added benefit of users not requiring to keep up with `sake` releases and avoid minimal patching of said services.
 Also because `ssh` and other softwares are established softwares.
 And there's so many different upload/download options available, that it would be foolish for myself to aim for feature parity, even for basic stuff as choosing a different auth protocol other than ssh.